archana15/github-pages-with-jekyll/_posts/2021-08-14-kth-largest-in-bst.md

 - both the data structure are not useful for solving the problem

 **Stack and Queue**
-- we are not require to look for or maintain LIFO or FIFO order
+- we are not required to look for or maintain LIFO or FIFO order

 **Heap**
 - Heap are very helpful to find the kth largest or kth smallest elements